Syzoniuk/baltic-electricity-data-assessment/README.md

 - No `referencePriority` tags were present in any `SynchronousMachine` block
 - No `normalPF` attributes were found in any `GeneratingUnit` block
-- No SV profiles were available to identify angle reference nodes

 Due to the absence of these formal slack indicators, the model could not be interpreted directly using CGMES-defined logic.
 Therefore, a fallback method was used to infer the slack generator.